 That’s a far better deal than some of the $5,000 trading services you’ll find out there...
 Nate: Well hold on...

-I’m actually going to do them one better Bill, My team and I have put together an even better price for those who take action and join today.
+I’m actually going to do them one better Bill.
+My team and I have put together an even better price for those who take action and join today.

 Bill: Oh yeah?
 Nate: Look I get people are struggling right now.
 And even with the price of everything going up thanks to inflation... gas, groceries, rent, mortgage rates, insurance, you name it… I want this service to be affordable to everyone.
 Because I really believe that this cutting-edge service can add real meaningful profits to people’s lives every week.
 That’s why if you try out Profit Surge Trader... you can get access to Profit Surge Trader for an entire year for just $149....